Mary & George: Production

 Mary & George is a seven-part limited historical drama series created by D. C. Moore, with Oliver Hermanus serving as the lead director.
 Both Moore and Hermanus are executive producers, alongside Liza Marshall for Hera Pictures and Sam Hoyle for Sky Studios.

 In October 2022, it was announced that Julianne Moore would lead the series, portraying Mary Villiers, Countess of Buckingham.
 Nicholas Galitzine joined the cast in January 2023, playing her son, George Villiers, 1st Duke of Buckingham.
 Additional cast members were revealed in March 2023.

 Principal photography began in England in January 2023, starting in London.
-Notable filming locations included Knole in Kent, which was shut down for filming in late January and early February, and Ham House in Richmond, used to represent a London palace from 22 to 26 May 2023.
+Notable filming locations included Broughton Castle in Oxfordshire (April 2023),Knole in Kent, which was shut down for filming in late January and early February, and Ham House in Richmond, used to represent a London palace from 22 to 26 May 2023.
 Additionally, filming took place at Old Hunstanton Beach in Norfolk in early June 2023.

 Title sequence

 The title sequence was created by Peter Anderson Studio, based in London.
 It features scenes from the drama depicted as Jacobean-era oil paintings, alongside period artworks, including Artemisia Gentileschi's 1613 painting "Judith Slaying Holofernes," Frans Snyders' 1614 painting "Still Life with Dead Game, Fruits, and Vegetables," and Jean-Baptiste Oudry's 1723 painting "Hjortjakt."
 The images are overlaid with a typographical mask, designed as a portal to engage the audience and provide glimpses into a world filled with secrets and covert actions.
 Peter Anderson Studio describes the sequence as "a peephole into the souls of those who vie for power within the darkened courts of history."

 The title sequence was described as "visually and musically stunning" by a review in Collider.